soerlemans/crowlang/README.md

 This project is my experimentation with creating my own programming language.
 For this project I am using C++23.

+Crow's syntax is inspired by Swift and Rust.
+Semicolons are completely optional in Crow.

 ## Dependencies
 I aim to keep dependencies to a minimum but the following is required: